saibaba/meeting-scheduler/README.md

 Purpose is just to show basic example of langgraph, nothing fancy, no proper memory management or anything.

+This is a meeting scheduler by looking up calendar for available slots.
+This does not connect to any real calendar, but uses a mock for testing.

+It has just 2 use-cases:
+1. You can request to book time for an attendee and it will be immediately honored as long as the attendee name does not contain jeff or mike.
+2. You can request to book time for any attendee whose name contains jeff or mike and you get a response saying that the seleted date/time not available (no matter what the values are) with 3 suggested time slots.
+You reply with picking one of them and meeting will be booked.

 ## Setup

 Modify .venv and add your OPENAI_API_KEY.